-SPEECH DELIVERY constitutes 70% of the final mark.
-During the course, students are required to prepare speeches of different genre and actively participate in debates and discussions on topics listed in the syllabus.
+SPEECH DELIVERY constitutes 80% of the final mark.
+During the course, students are required to prepare speeches of different genre.

 Speeches are marked according to the following scheme:

 0/1/2 points for correct presentation of facts and research results;